RobinGhosh64/log4j_kafkaappender_to_eventhub/Readme.md

 Azure Event Hub is Microsoft's own Kafka product

-## Step 1: Setup Azure subscription and make sure you can  sign in

-Initial login and subscription setup is a required prerequisite

-NOTE: The region location of the Resource Group may be different than the Azure resources

-## Step 2: Create an Azure Resource Group

-  Navigate to the **Resource Groups** from the top main search bar.
-Select **Create** to create a New Resource Group

 There are two ways you can send application logs to Azure Event Hub.
 1) If your applications are already running on Azure App Service, you can go to the **Monitoring** section of your App instance, go to **Daignostics Settings** then click on **Add diagnostic setting** and choose the log types from the left side and **Event Hub** on the right side as your destination choice